 The CEO of WorldSkills UK described how, ‘if you don’t have trust in the leadership of the organisation then you’ve really got a problem … bringing your team with you sounds trite but it really is vital’.
 Building trust through information and consultation arrangements also acts as a virtuous circle, as ‘over time that trust being strengthened will lead to more things being discussed’.

 There was no staff survey at WorldSkills UK when the CEO took office – something quickly corrected.
 The first year showed really low levels of trust in management, around the time the current Innovation Forum was first being set up.
 However, trust ratings improved to very high levels after just a few years: ‘I do put it down to communication and openness, and the Innovation Forum was really key at turning that around.’

 At British Business Bank, the executive committee now routinely ‘mentions when making decisions that they’ve consulted with the forum beforehand’ – something that itself builds workforce confidence in management decision-making.

-In addition to the issue of trust, at a time of increasing transparency created by Glassdoor and digital platforms such as Organise, organisations have to recognise that they can’t bury issues associated with toxic organisational culture and inappropriate behaviour – they will come out in digital public forums in some form.
+In addition to the issue of trust, organisations have to recognise that they can’t bury issues associated with toxic organisational culture and inappropriate behaviour – they will come out in digital public forums in some form.
 A trusted representative staff council can ensure that such sensitive issues are brought to the attention of management, so they have a chance to address them before they end up making headlines.

 Engagement and productivity